Vietnamese language in the United States: Role of the Vietnamese government

 In a 2004 interview with VnExpress, Tôn Nữ Thị Ninh, then the deputy chairwoman of the Foreign Relations Committee of the National Assembly, answered a question about "individuals and organizations teaching Vietnamese to overseas Vietnamese people, without waiting for a project from the State":

 For many years, the Vietnamese government had plans to send language teachers to diasporic communities; in 2004, the Politburo launched a project to spend US$500,000 to send language teachers from Vietnam to work overseas "where it is possible".
 This project was aimed at researching the status of language teaching in overseas Vietnamese communities, building syllabi, publishing study materials and organizing classes in community and cultural centers.
 However, there were reportedly some difficulties in spending money, due to the prospect that any Vietnamese language school in a refugee community in the West funded by the Communist Vietnamese government will be immediately boycotted and picketed.
 Officials have approached Vietnamese academics overseas to offer financial support to develop syllabi and organize classes.
 These classes were planned to provide "neutral" language learning materials to "update" the "old-fashioned" Vietnamese spoken overseas, provide some professionalism to the classroom and create a forum free of politics, in contrast to the community language classes.
 However, with the difficulties associated with bringing government-supported teaching materials into diasporic communities, these plans were only possible via electronic means (through the Internet and satellite TV).

-In 2010, the US was one of 6 countries in a pilot government project to teach Vietnamese to overseas Vietnamese.
+In 2010, the US was one of six countries in a pilot government project to teach Vietnamese to overseas Vietnamese.
 In an interview, a government representative stated that one of the challenges for "those who participate in maintaining Vietnamese among generations of Vietnamese overseas" is "the competition for influence among external Vietnamese language teaching centers".

 Since 2005, the Vietnamese government began to compile the curriculum for teaching Vietnamese to overseas Vietnamese people.
 In 2016, the Ministry of Education and Training published two books, Tiếng Việt vui and Quê Việt for this purpose.

-The use of Vietnamese government-produced teaching material in the classroom is vociferously rejected by the Vietnamese community in the United States, which is composed mostly of refugees who fled Vietnam to escape Communism.
+The use of Vietnamese government-produced teaching material in the classroom was rejected by most of the Vietnamese community in the United States, particularly the refugees who fled Vietnam to escape communist rule.
 Those who are opposed contend that Vietnamese government-produced materials are not appropriate for Vietnamese American students, and do not fulfill the needs of parents in teaching their children why they left their country of origin.
-In 2015, the mayor of Westminster Tri Ta sounded the alarm about a textbook widely used in public schools in the United States, in which terms that are only used inside Vietnam (such as "đăng ký hộ khẩu" - family registration and "đăng ký kết hôn" - marriage registration) are taught to students, and even the Communist Vietnamese flag is seen in a picture of a stamp.
-This is seen as proof that "Communist materials are used to teach Vietnamese".
+In 2015, the mayor of Westminster Tri Ta voiced concerns about a textbook widely used in public schools in the United States, in which terms that are only used inside Vietnam (such as "đăng ký hộ khẩu" - family registration and "đăng ký kết hôn" - marriage registration) are taught to students, and the communist Vietnamese flag is seen in a picture of a stamp.
+This was seen as proof that "Communist materials are used to teach Vietnamese".